Botanical Name: Senecio radicans

 Height: Trails to 3 ft (90 cm)

 Light: Bright indirect light year-round.
 Senecio radicans will tolerate some direct sun if temperatures aren't high.
+String of Bananas may survive in lower light levels, but the "bananas" will be small and plant growth will be slow.

 Temperature: Warm spring through fall (70-80°F/21-27°C).
 In winter, cool (55-60°F/13-16°C).
 Want to move String of Bananas outdoors for the warm months?
 It can take the heat, but keep it shaded from the hot midday sun in summer, which will burn its foliage.